pensoft/OpenBiodiv/Ontology/RDF_Guide.md

   rdfs:subClassOf :BiologicalName ;
   rdfs:label "Taxon Concept Label"@en ;
-  rdfs:comment "A taxon concept label is a taxonomic name usage accompanied by an additional part, consisting of "sec." + an identifier or a literature reference of a work containing the expression of a taxon concept (treatment)."@en .
+  rdfs:comment "A taxon concept label is a taxonomic name usage accompanied by an additional part, consisting of 'sec.' + an identifier or a literature reference of a work containing the expression of a taxon concept (treatment)."@en .
 @